americanboy142/Discord-bot/README.md

       - Coinflip
       - Dice roll
   - [tinder](cogs/tinder.py)
-    - Enter tinder api key through discort or through [config](config.py)
+    - Enter tinder api key through discord or through [config](config.py)
-    - Bot connects to the account of who ever tpyes the initial comand. everyone can the respond like or dislike the first tinder recomendation.
+    - Bot connects to the account of who ever types the initial comand. everyone can the respond like or dislike the first tinder recomendation.
     - User can then message all or spacific matches through discord comand.

 Each cog is a different file and a different class.
 They are discords way of grouping things.